-It is also known that "land (the major means of production) was vested in groups such as family or clan - the head of which was responsible for the land on behalf of all kin".
+It is known from history that in the years preceding colonial interventions in Africa, land constituted the major means of production, as it is today but unlike these times, land was vested in groups such as family or clan - the head of which was responsible for the land on behalf of all kin.
 Many Historians believe that whenever a new group of kinsmen arrived at an area, they often made a pretence that they too had ancestry dating back to the settling of the land and there were no counter claims as they settled on unoccupied land, themselves being on transit, fueled by external forces such as hunger, fierce wild animals, drought, disease, loss of clan elders, etc. Of particular note is the historical revelation that land did not feature as a property and its value was insignificant as there was more land wherever the next migration would propel them to go (Rodney, 1974).

-The historian Cliffe (1982 in Alavi and Shanin, Editors) states that many parts of Africa in this period had in common the dependence on family-based, small-scale agriculture.
+The historian Cliffe (1982) states in his works that many parts of Africa, in this period, had in common the dependence on family-based, small-scale agriculture.
 They probably also shared the common guarantee that no family was denied access to land, the means of livelihood.
-But the fact that land was not everywhere a "property," land rights were vested in the extended family and not the individual.
-We get the vestment concept from these early years in African History.
-A "pastoral," mode of production, not based on crop husbandry, should also be recognized as dominant or at least present in several areas, which were wholly or largely dependent on livestock.
-The difference in production relations lies not merely in the fact that they revolve around cattle (or goats or camels) rather than land as the basic means of production.
-In clear terms, pastoral clans/tribes had a greater attachment to the land than agricultural clans and tribes.
-Yet because of their nomadic nature in search of pasture, water and pestfree environment, they never claimed ownership of the land.
-The notion of ownership, even though hedged about with complex kin and other relationships that provided for redistribution, existed on many possessions, but "was not usually the case with land (Rodney, 1974)".
+But the fact that land was not everywhere a "property," meant that land rights were vested in the extended family and not the individual.
+We get the vestment concept from these early years in African history.
+A "pastoral," mode of production, not based on crop husbandry, should also be recognized as dominant or at least present in several areas of Africa, which were wholly or largely dependent on livestock.
+The difference in production relations between farming and herding communities lies not merely in the fact that they revolve around domesticated animals, rather than land as the basic means of production.
+In clear terms, pastoral clans and tribes had a greater attachment to the land than agricultural clans and tribes.
+Yet because of their nomadic nature in search of pasture, water and pest-free environment, they never claimed ownership of the land.
+Once emigrated the herders never came back to settle on the same land.
+Walter Rodney, writing on land ownership insisted that "the notion of ownership, even though hedged about with complex kin and other relationships that provided for redistribution, existed on many possessions, but land was never owned."

-It was only towards the end of this second period that great feudal states emerged in Africa.
+It was only towards the end of the 18th century that great feudal states emerged in Africa.
 In the West, the states of Dahomey and Asante became prominent.
-In Central, Eastern and Southern Africa arose feudal states in Ethiopia, Great Lakes Region and the Zulu from the south.
-These developments in Africa from 1500-1885 meant that some African social collectives had become more capable of defending the interest of their members, as opposed to the interest of people outside the given community.
+In Central, Eastern and Southern Africa arose feudal states in Ethiopia, Great Lakes Region and the Zulu from the south of the continent.
+These developments in Africa from 1500-1895 meant that some African social collectives had become more capable of defending the interest of their members, as opposed to the interest of people outside the given community.
 Thus the inhabitants and rulers of these states became involved in clashes with neighbouring states.
-Further, any ruling class " immediately sought to take control of the land, but in accordance with settled African customs, they later tried to project themselves as the original owners of the land, rather than usurpers" of it (Ndlela, 1981).
-It is however noted that at no stage in the independent history of these states did land become purely a personal possession, to be monopolized by a given class, as under European feudalism.
+Any ruling class "immediately sought to take control of the land, but in accordance with settled African customs, they later tried to project themselves as the original owners of the land, rather than usurpers" of it.
+It is however noted that at no stage in the independent history of these states did land become purely a personal possession of the chief or king, etc, to be monopolized by a given class, as under European feudalism.